Contact Us

 Trevais, “The Magpie”

-Provenance: A small bell kept in a curious shop
+Splinter: A small bell kept in a curious shop

 Trevais is an explorer and collector.
 He loves travelling far and wide, collecting bits and bobs on his journeys to bring home to his nest.
 He is very fond of his myriad souvenirs proudly shows them to and visitors or passers-by.